Linda Nosková: 2019–21: Professional debut, ITF Circuit titles

 Nosková made her ITF Circuit debut in July 2019 at a 25k Torino tournament in qualifying.
 Despite failing to reach the main-draw, she got to the quarterfinal in the doubles event.
 In October of the same year, she made her singles main-draw debut at the 15k Lousada tournament and also won her first match as a senior.
 The following week, in the same city, she reached her first semifinal.
 A month later, she reached another semifinal, this time at the 15k Milovice event in her home country.

 Her new season started in August 2020 with the qualifying draw of the Prague Open, but she lost to Laura Ioana Paar.
 Three weeks later, she made her debut at the WTA Challenger Tour, playing at the Sparta Prague Open.
 Getting there after receiving a wildcard, she lost to Mayar Sherif in the first round.
 She finished her season with the 25k Přerov event where she lost to Barbora Krejčíková in the first round.
 It was only her third tournament of the year as well as her only tournament in doubles.
 In doubles, she also lost in the first round.

-Nosková started the 2021 season in the middle of February at a 15k Sharm El Sheikh event where she reached her first ITF final.
+Nosková started the 2021 season in the middle of February at a W15 Sharm El Sheikh event where she reached her first ITF final.
 After losing to Shalimar Talbi in the final, she reached another semifinal there the following week.
-In March 2021, she won her first senior ITF title at a 15k event in Bratislava, defeating fellow Czech Tereza Smitková in the final.
+In March 2021, she won her first senior ITF title at a W15 event in Bratislava, defeating fellow Czech Tereza Smitková in the final.
 Right after that, she won another 15k event in Bratislava (back-to-back titles), this time defeating Iva Primorac in the final.
 In June 2021, she advanced to the semifinals of the Macha Lake Open in Staré Splavy in both events, losing to Zheng Qinwen in singles.
-It was her first semifinal of a 60k event, but in August, she won her first 60k title at the Zubr Cup in Přerov.
+It was her first semifinal of a W60 event, but in August, she won her first 60k title at the Zubr Cup in Přerov.
 In the final, she defeated Alexandra Cadanțu-Ignatik.
 In October, she advanced to her first ITF final in doubles.
-A month later, she finished the year at the 25k Milove tournament where she won her fourth title in singles and finished as a runner-up in doubles.
+A month later, she finished the year at the W25 tournament in Milove where she won her fourth title in singles and finished runner-up in doubles.